lenarmathias/to-do-list-react/README.md

 ## Overview

 This repository contains a simple to-do list project written in the Polish language that helps you manage your tasks efficiently.
-This project is designed as a homework assignment for YouCode and provides a basic implementation of a to-do list using HTML, CSS, and Java
+This project is designed as a homework assignment for YouCode and provides a basic implementation of React.js functions.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).